Ferroaxial order of the monolayer ice in martyite: Abstract

 Our central question is, how these H$_2$O molecules are arranged at low temperatures.
-As a first approximation, considering the three orientations at the A and B sites of the honeycomb lattice, four types of AB-site configurations are expected (Fig.~\ref{fig1}(b)).
-Here, the configurations are listed in increasing order of energy from left to right, considering the hydrogen bond and dipole-dipole interaction.
-Note that H$_2$O is a polar molecule with a local electric dipole moment pointing from the O atom toward the midpoint between the two H atoms.
-We comment that the out-of-plane interaction energy is of the order of 1~\% of the in-plane interaction (see supplemental materials, SM \cite{suppl}).
-Thus, water in martyite can be regarded as monolayer ice (quasi-2D system), where the AB-site interaction with the hydrogen bond plays a dominant role.
-On the honeycomb lattice of H$_2$O, the average number of the hydrogen atoms per bonds is 4/3.
-Namely, all the nearest-neighbour molecules cannot be hydrogen-bonded.
+As a first approximation, considering the three orientations at the A and B sites of the honeycomb lattice, four types of AB-site configurations are expected, and only one of them can form hydrogen bond (see supplemental materials, SM \cite{suppl}).
+We comment that the out-of-plane interaction energy is of the order of 1~\% of the in-plane interaction (see SM \cite{suppl}).
+Thus, water in martyite can be regarded as monolayer ice (quasi-2D system), where the in-plane hydrogen bonding plays a dominant role.
+On the honeycomb lattice of H$_2$O, the average number of hydrogen atoms per bond is 4/3.
+Namely, all the nearest-neighbor molecules cannot be hydrogen-bonded.
 Therefore, the orientational degree of freedom of the monolayer ice is geometrically frustrated, leading to a highly degenerate ground state.
 In this study, we reveal the ground state of monolayer ice and discuss how the system lifts the frustration at low temperatures.